tektronix/gr-tekrsa/docs/README.md

 ## Install
 How to get the GNURadio Companion Tek RSA demo running:

+0. Download the RSA_API.tar.gz file here: [RSA_API.tar.gz](https://github.com/tektronix/USB-RSA-gnuradio-module-WIP/releases/download/v0.1.2-alpha/RSA_API-0.13.211.tar.gz)
-1. Run the command `sudo ./setup_build_env.sh` in the terminal.
+1. Run the command `sudo ./setup_build_env.sh` in the terminal. *Note: Previous step is required for this script to succeed.*
-	This script installs many dependencies and is expected to take several minutes.
+	- This script installs many dependencies and is expected to take several minutes.
 You will know the script finished successfully if the last line it prints says "Success: setup complete".